omelia-iliffe/Arduino-Printing-Calc/README.md

 ## Step Five: Hack it!

+### Wiring it up

 The next step with the printing calculator was to hook it all up to an Arduino uno.
 I hooked it up using the wiring diagram shown below

 ![alt text][breadboard1]

+### Coding

+For the code, it was basically just trial an error.

+I knew that reading from the rotary sensor was going to be important for printing characters correctly so I put each character on the reel in a string.

+I figured out (after a lot of playing around), that if you powered the trigger motor for 30 milli seconds it would write a character and move along one space.
+Also if you pulsed the trigger for upwards from 100 milli seconds it would write the character it was on and than return to a new line.

+I began writing the code and figuring out the functions I needed.

+The way you use the final code is by using the function printChar() and printStr() These to functions allow you to print a single char or a string of characters

+## Things still to do

+1. Make the code into a library
+2. Make a beautiful housing for the Printing Calculator
+3. Better documentation?